Gregmus2/simple-engine/README.md

 * You should implement Scene interface to replace scenes.Demo scene.
 You can use `scenes.Base` as embedded structure
 * You can use `objects.ObjectFactory` structure as embedded in your factory to create new objects.
+* Also you need to implement `common.Init` interface, at least with empty content

 You should look into `example` directory to figure it out better